Byron Buxton Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The seven strikeouts per nine innings compiled by the Nationals pitching staff ranks last in the league.
+- The 7.2 strikeouts per nine innings compiled by the Nationals pitching staff ranks last in MLB.

-- The Nationals have the 15th-ranked team ERA across all league pitching staffs (4.37).
+- The Nationals have a 4.30 team ERA that ranks 15th among all league pitching staffs.

-- The Nationals rank 17th in baseball in home runs given up (23 total, 1.2 per game).
+- Nationals pitchers combine to surrender 24 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Kuhl makes the start for the Nationals, his fourth of the season.
-He is 0-1 with an 8.59 ERA and nine strikeouts in 14 2/3 innings pitched.
+- Corbin makes the start for the Nationals, his fifth of the season.
+He is 1-2 with a 6.30 ERA and 13 strikeouts through 20 2/3 innings pitched.

-- In his last outing on Saturday against the Cleveland Guardians, the right-hander tossed 4 2/3 innings, giving up five earned runs while surrendering seven hits.
+- The left-hander's last time out came on Sunday against the Cleveland Guardians, when he tossed six innings, surrendering two earned runs while allowing five hits.

-- The 30-year-old has amassed an ERA of 8.59, with 5.5 strikeouts per nine innings, in three games this season.
-Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.